Why Anna Maria Island Is Perfect For A Family Vacation

 The beaches are by far the main reason people visit Anna Maria Island.
 With miles of unspoiled, white-sand beaches and calm waters, it’s the ideal spot to unwind.
 It’s hard to say which is the best beach on Anna Maria Island because they all have their pros and cons (although not many cons).

-These are the main beaches on Anna Maria Island and you really can’t go wrong with any of them, it just depends on what you’re looking for in a beach.
+These are the main beaches on Anna Maria Island and you really can’t go wrong with any of them as they are among the best beaches in the US, it just depends on what you’re looking for in a beach.
 The great thing is, they’re not far apart so you can visit all of them.